YOUTH TOUR 2022 | JUNE 18 - 24

 Unfortunately, we had to cancel in 2019 and 2020 due to the pandemic; however, Youth Tour is back in 2022!

 Allamakee-Clayton Electric Cooperative selects two high school sophomores or juniors to represent the Co-op on Youth Tour.
 If selected, you will join hundreds of other students from across the country - all expenses paid - for an incredible week in our nation's capital.

 Students on Youth Tour learn about electric cooperatives, American history, and the U.S government.
 They visit with their representatives in the House and the Senate and see the sights around Washington, D.C.

 You must be a current high school sophomore or junior, and your parents or legal guardians must be members of Allamakee-Clayton Electric Cooperative.
 A completed application form must be submitted by the end of January each year.

-Each applicant is provided with an open book test and an information booklet.
-The completed test must be returned by the due date; the test scores will determine the five finalists.
+ACEC provides each applicant with an open book test and an information booklet.
+The applicant must return the completed exam by the due date; the test scores will determine the five finalists.
 A personal interview will determine the winners of two Youth Tour trips.
 The three remaining finalists will each receive a $100 cash prize.

 LEARN MORE ABOUT YOUTH TOUR: